riotkit-org/riotkit-do/docs/source/usage/developing-tasks.rst

 Developing a Python package
 ---------------------------

-Each task should implement methods of **rkd.contract.TaskInterface** interface, that's the basic rule.
+Each task should implement methods of **rkd.api.contract.TaskInterface** interface, that's the basic rule.

 Following example task could be imported with path **rkd.standardlib.ShellCommandTask**, in your own task you would have a different package name instead of **rkd.standardlib**.